ResilienceCon 2019 Call for Submissions

 Chairs of ResilienceCon

 Sherry Hamby, Ph.D.
 (Life Paths and University of the South), Victoria Banyard, Ph.D.
-(University of New Hampshire), and Nicole Yuan, Ph.D., MPH (University of Arizona) are the Co-Chairs of ResilienceCon.
+(Rutgers University), and Nicole Yuan, Ph.D., MPH (University of Arizona) are the Co-Chairs of ResilienceCon.

-ResilienceCon is a trademark of Life Paths Appalachian Research Center, LLC.
+ResilienceCon is a trademark of Life Paths Research Center, LLC.